BetterMuSeek

 Shape and Size

-The Taylor Academy 12e-N is truly a joy to play with, and its shape and size contribute to an exceptional experience.
+The Taylor Academy 12e-N is genuinely a joy to play with, and its shape and size contribute to an exceptional experience.
 It showcases a grand concert body shape, characterized by its smaller size and intimate feel.

 How Does It Sound?